balena-io-modules/balena-register-device/README.md

 Documentation
 -------------

-Resin-Register-Device exports a factory function, which takes a single option: `dataDirectory`.
+Resin-Register-Device exports a factory function, which takes an options object containing a single option: `dataDirectory`.
 This is required in Node.js, but ignored in the browser.

 `dataDirectory` is the directory where the user settings are stored, normally retrieved like `require('resin-settings-client').get('dataDirectory')`.

 Example:
 ```coffee